 Historically, the use of CD47 binding agents to target solid tumors has been limited by certain intrinsic challenges.
 Such challenges include a "sink" effect produced by high expression of CD47 in the bloodstream and solid tissues in the body that may necessitate the administration of frequent, large initial doses to achieve therapeutic efficacy.
-In addition, the binding of blood cells by anti-CD47 also presents a significant toxicity risk, which precludes the use of strongly pro-phagocytic antibody isotopes.
+In addition, the binding of blood cells by anti-CD47 also presents a significant toxicity risk, which precludes the use of strongly prophagocytic antibody isotopes.
 As a result, CD47 agents commonly exhibit modest monotherapy activity and require the addition of further pro-phagocytic therapies.
 Finally, the tumor is typically a 'hostile' environment with high expression rates of proteolytic enzymes such as MMPs and Cathepsins which can directly accelerate IgG degradation.
 These factors collectively limit the clinical potential of anti-CD47 antibodies and many other types of anti-tumor target antibodies where target expression is not limited solely to the tumor environment.
 LB101 is designed to address these issues directly by bypassing the CD47 sink, minimizing peripheral toxicity and driving maximal CD47 blocking activity into the tumor.

-Standard CD47 IgGs bind everywhere LB101 only binds the CD47 found in solid tumors
+Standard CD47 IgGs bind everywhere

-Standard IgG LB101 Huge CD47 sink in all LB101 cannot bind CD47. tissues limits proportion so there is no CD47 sink in of dose that can get to the blood or normal tissue Tumor targeting domains CD47 IgGs need co-dosed are fully active, which IgG1 anti-tumor antibody drives rapid enrichment in work well (e.g., CD20) Co-dosed antibody often Only one (much lower) also has its own (low level) normal tissue TAA sink to off-target sink beat That means there are TWO sinks to beat before efficacy can be achieved
+LB101 only binds the CD47 found in solid tumors LB101 Standard IgG Huge CD47 sink in all LB101 cannot bind CD47, Blood Blood tissues limits proportion so there is no CD47 sink in of dose that can get to the Tissue blood or normal tissue Tissue RED = CD47 tumor binding Tumor · Tumor targeting domains CD47 IgGs need co-dosed are fully active, which IgG1 anti-tumor antibody drives rapid enrichment in to work well (e.g., CD20) the tumor Co-dosed antibody often Only one (much lower) also has its own (low level) normal tissue TAA sink to off-target sink beat That means there are TWO sinks to heat before efficacy can be achieved